ouillie/terminalle/README.md

 # Optional: start the server automatically on login and restart automatically if exited.
 $ terminalle auto

-# Optional: disable auto-start (this should be done prior to uninstalling).
+# Optional: disable auto-start (if enabled, this should be done prior to uninstalling).
 $ terminalle no-auto
 ```